Powerful derecho leaves path of devastation across Midwest

 “We have damage to homes and businesses, including siding and roofs damaged,” he said.
 “Trees and power lines are down throughout the entire city.”

-He said residents should stay home so crews can respond to “potentially life-threatening calls” and that many parts of the city have yet to be assessed for damage.
+Cedar Rapids on Monday night issued a 10 p.m. curfew that will continue until further notice, as crews work to clean up fallen debris.

-What makes this worse than a tornado is how long it could be over a place and how large an area the high winds hit, Marsh said.
+What makes a derecho worse than a tornado is how long it can hover one place and how large an area the high winds hit, Marsh said.
 He said winds of 80 mph or even 100 mph can stretch for “20, 30, 40 or God forbid 100 miles.”

 But the environmental conditions between the storm and Chicago are the type that won’t likely diminish the storm, Marsh said.
 It will likely dissipate over central or eastern Indiana, he said.